Epilepsy Monitoring Unit (EMU)

 Not all seizures are easily diagnosed or understood.
 Sometimes, outpatient epilepsy testing isn’t enough to capture the information your doctor needs to create an effective treatment plan for managing epilepsy.

-The epilepsy care team may recommend stereotactic EEG (sEEG) for some patients.
+Our epilepsy care team may recommend stereotactic EEG (sEEG) for some patients.
 This monitoring involves placing EEG electrodes directly into the brain to record seizures and brain activity.

 The information we record during your stay helps us understand how many and what kind of seizures you have and where they start in the brain.
 With this knowledge, our specialists can devise more targeted treatment plans, particularly for epilepsy that is more difficult to control.

-Why Choose Penn Medicine’s EMU
+Why choose Penn Medicine’s EMU?

 Our EMU is a 12-bed inpatient unit designed to provide the most advanced EEG and video monitoring.
 Because patients typically stay with us for up to a week, we’ve created a safe and comfortable space that makes the experience of epilepsy diagnosis as pleasant as possible.